Before the CQC comes knocking make sure you are prepared.

 If you need help, we can generally offer you a low fixed fee.
 For example, to challenge the factual accuracy of a draft inspection report, our fixed fee is £2,500 + VAT.

-We have extensive experience in this field.
-If you think you might need some help, give us a call.
-We never charge until we have discussed our charges with you
+BladeLaw has extensive experience in this field.
+If you think you might need some help, why not get in touch?
+You will never be charged a penny until we have discussed the charges

 and you have decided that the cost is worth it to you.